 What has changed?

+Not much.
 That’s not to say it’s boring.
 In fact the new style makes the old model look quite dowdy thanks to a bold grille and an increase in size making the new model not only visibly longer and wider, but also surprisingly lower.
 The result is a much more muscular stance that gives the Tiguan some real road presence.

 Popular pick: The 148bhp, mid-range model is likely to be the UK's favourite.